DeFi Position Chart of Accounts: LP, Staking, Lending Sub-Accounts (2026)

 Liquidity-pool structure

-Sub-accounts for: assets contributed, the LP/receipt token, accrued fees/rewards, and the realized result on withdrawal (which can differ from contribution due to pool rebalancing).
-Whether the LP token is a new asset or a continued interest in the underlying is a recognition/derecognition judgement under the applicable framework — the structure must support either conclusion, not hardcode one (see liquidity pool accounting).
+Use sub-accounts for the assets contributed, the LP or receipt token, accrued fees and rewards, and the realized result on withdrawal (which can differ from the contribution because of pool rebalancing).
+Whether the LP token is a new asset or a continued interest in the underlying is a recognition/derecognition judgement under the applicable framework, so the structure must support either conclusion rather than hardcode one (see liquidity pool accounting).

 Receipt tokens

-A value-accruing receipt token (staking/deposit) is generally its own position sub-account, distinct from the original asset, with accrual per the model.
-Do not silently net the receipt token against the deposited asset — that hides the position and breaks reconciliation.
-Recognition of the receipt token vs underlying is an auditor judgement (consistent with liquid restaking token accounting).
+A value-accruing receipt token received for staking or depositing is generally tracked as its own position sub-account, distinct from the original asset, with the accrual reflected per the model.
+Do not silently net the receipt token against the deposited asset, because that hides the position and breaks reconciliation.
+The recognition of the receipt token versus the underlying is an auditor judgement, consistent with liquid restaking token accounting.

 Rewards and fees

-Accruing rewards and earned fees feed reward income and the realized result, following the recognition-on-control principle (see crypto revenue and expense accounts), posting to distinct income and position accounts — not inflating the position balance opaquely.
-Timing/measurement is framework-/fact-specific, auditor-confirmed.
+Accruing rewards and earned fees feed reward income and the realized result, following the recognition-on-control principle (see crypto revenue and expense accounts), and should post to distinct income and position accounts rather than inflating the position balance opaquely.
+The timing and measurement is framework- and fact-specific, and auditor-confirmed.

 Reconcile to the protocol

-The point of position sub-accounts: each leg reconciles to on-chain state (deposited amount, receipt-token balance, accrued rewards, withdrawn amount) so the books tie to the protocol, not a self-reported total.
-A structure that cannot be reconciled position-by-position is the recurring DeFi audit weakness — which is why the sub-account design is auditor-confirmed.
+The point of position sub-accounts is that each leg reconciles to on-chain state — deposited amount, receipt-token balance, accrued rewards, withdrawn amount — so the books tie to the protocol rather than to a self-reported total.
+A structure that cannot be reconciled position by position is the recurring weakness auditors find in DeFi accounting, which is why the sub-account design is auditor-confirmed.

 Practical guidance